 While the pull of FP&A and commercial finance is strong, the smartest first step for most newly qualified auditors is often group accounting and financial reporting.
 It’s a route that capitalises on your strengths, builds critical experience, and lays the groundwork for future success across industry finance.

-It’s also worth noting that these roles are often more open to newly qualified auditors, especially compared to roles that require prior commercial exposure.
-Many hiring managers in group finance value technical ability, attention to detail, and an audit background, making it a natural next step.
+These roles tend to be more open to newly qualified auditors, even without prior industry experience.
+Many hiring managers value technical capability, attention to detail, and an audit-trained mindset, making group finance a natural next step.

 Hands-On Consolidation Experience